nod-ai/serve/docs/hardware_support/amd_support.md

 ## Example Usage

-After installing TorchServe with re required dependencies for ROCm you should be ready to serve your model.
+After installing TorchServe with the required dependencies for ROCm you should be ready to serve your model.

 For a simple example, refer to `serve/examples/image_classifier/mnist/`.